Improve your wallballs with just 3 sessions a week.

 Test- Karen (10min)

-“Karen” 150 Wall Balls For Time Coach's Note: Scale to 100 reps if needed.
+“Karen” 150 Wall Balls For Time Coach's Note: Scale to 100 reps if needed (10 minute time cap).
 Film the entire workout.
 We are looking to gain a collection of baseline data to use as a reference as well as a training tool as you progress through this program.
 Use what you learned in today's “drills” to dial in your wall ball set up and foot positions.
 Watch the film and write down how many reps you did each set and how many seconds you rested each time.
 Also watch to see if you were hitting below parallel and hitting above the target!
 Be honest in your notes.
 We will be using this valuable data moving forward in the program!